Tempo is Determined by Fiber Type

 Fernando P.

 My Answer: Wow, this is funny, because in yesterday's blog entry, one reader said the 10-8-6-15 program was overtraining.
 And now you're saying it's undertraining, Fernando.
 This is how confused people get over exercise and diet.
-Know this: totalitarian states, amoral corporations and oppressive societies seek control through the ignorance of it's population.
+Know this: totalitarian states, amoral corporations and oppressive societies seek control through the ignorance of its population.

 Anyway, back to your workout advice: Soreness is not always an indicator of progress.
 You can still grow and not be sore at all.
 If you kept doing the bench press day in and day out, then you won't be sore any more.
 And yet you would still make progress in size and strength in the chest.